mdvorak-iot/esp-benq-projector-control/README.md

 idf.py menuconfig
 ```

-and select `Application configuration` in root menu and configure server URL.
+and select `Application configuration` in root menu and configure application parameters, like pinout, baud, etc.

 Flash it via